mesosphere/dcos-docs-site/pages/1.10/security/ent/tls-ssl/ca-custom/index.md

 - **Certificate chain associated with the custom CA certificate:** The complete CA certification chain required for end-entity certificate verification.
 It must include the certificates of all parent CAs of the intermediate custom CA up to and including the root CA certificate.
 If the custom CA certificate is a root CA certificate, the chain must be an empty.

+- **Installation directory:** The directory on the bootstrap node where the DC/OS installer resides.
+It is denoted with `$DCOS_INSTALL_DIR` in this document.

 - **Configuration:** The set of the configuration parameters that governs the specific aspects of the installation procedure.
 The configuration is stored in the DC/OS configuration file.

 - **DC/OS configuration file:** The file which contains the DC/OS configuration parameters.
-The DC/OS configuration file is normally called `config.yaml` and must be present in the `genconf/` directory on the bootstrap node during the installation.
+The DC/OS configuration file is normally called `config.yaml` and must be present in the `$DCOS_INSTALL_DIR/genconf/` directory on the bootstrap node during the installation.
 It is used by the DC/OS installer.

-- **Installation directory:** The directory on the bootstrap node where the DC/OS installer resides.
-It is denoted with `$DCOS_INSTALL_DIR` in this document.

 # Requirements

 In order to install DC/OS Enterprise with a custom CA certificate you will need:

-- to use the **Advanced installation method:**  [advanced DC/OS installation method](/1.10/installing/custom/advanced/).
+- to use the [advanced DC/OS installation method](/1.10/installing/custom/advanced/).
 Other installation methods are not supported.
-- **A file containing the custom CA certificate**
+- A file containing the custom CA certificate.
-- **A file containing the private key associated with the custom CA certificate**
+- A file containing the private key associated with the custom CA certificate.
-- If the CA is **not** a self-signed root CA, **a file containing the certificate chain associated with the custom CA certificate**
+- If the CA is **not** a self-signed root CA, a file containing the certificate chain associated with the custom CA certificate.

 ## Manually placing the custom CA certificate, the associated private key and the certificate chain onto the bootstrap node
 The custom CA certificate, the associated private key and the certificate chain files must be put in the `$DCOS_INSTALL_DIR/genconf/` directory on the bootstrap node: